 Neo4j Graph Database is the core product, a native graph database that is built to store and retrieve connected data.

 Two editions, a Community Edition and an Enterprise Edition, are available.

-You can find all necessary documentation on how to install and maintain Neo4j on the Documentation page.
+You can find all necessary documentation on how to install and maintain Neo4j in the Operations manual.

 Neo4j AuraDS makes it easy to run graph algorithms on Neo4j by integrating two main components:

 Neo4j Database, where graph data are loaded and stored, and Cypher® queries and all database operations (for example user management, query termination, etc.) are executed.

 Graph Data Science, a software component installed in the Neo4j Database, which main purpose is to run graph algorithms on in-memory projections of Neo4j Database.

 Neo4j Graph Data Science (GDS) gives you access to more than 65 graph algorithms, which can be executed with Neo4j and optimized for enterprise workloads and pipelines.
 GDS helps you to get insights from big data in order to answer critical questions and improve predictions.
 GDS is the connected data analysis platform that unifies the ML surface and graph database into a single workspace.

 See documentation for the library for more details.